neurocog-mobility/PDFScraper/README.md

 It can deal with any other fillable PDFs as well given they have proper titles for each of their forms.

 Use: run the script in python, and provide it the PDF input file in the first input window.
-After a second input window will open where you specify where the document is saved to.
+After, a second input window will open where you specify where the document is saved to.